Personal Injury Claim with a Pre-Existing Condition

 - Obtaining any images showing your condition’s state

-By showing the state of your condition before your accident, your car accident lawyer in Fort Lauderdale can show how your accident made the condition worse.
+By showing the state of your condition before your accident, your car accident lawyer Fort Lauderdale can show how your accident made the condition worse.

 Medical Professionals can Assist your Lawyer